 Still in the very beginning of her career, she is currently working on many projects simultaneously while submitting applications to various local galleries and looking for opportunities online.

 - I started using oil pastels as a sketching medium during the summer of 2018.
 This was meant to be a way to challenge myself to sketch more and to play with a new medium.
 I find normal sketching/drawing a bit boring (progress is too slow), so I tend to avoid it – which is stupid because sketching is a good way to get familiar with the subject before starting a painting.

 - I never copy photos (unless they’re my own).
 I get an idea and then I draw a very quick (and ugly) sketch just to get the idea on paper before I forget.
 These sketches does not make sense to anyone but me.
 Sometimes these hopeless sketches are all the preparation I need before starting a painting, but I try to sketch down most of my ideas with charcoal or oil pastels nowadays.

 - Every painting starts with a layer of gesso and then one layer of base color (usually english red) before I start laying down the underpaint with acrylics.
 I use painting knives and large brushes for the underpaint.
 Then I start applying oil paints adding more and more details until it’s finished.
 I like to work on many paintings at once – I like the variety and this way there’s always a painting dry enough to work on.

 - Follow me on social media to learn more about my creative process (Facebook – Instagram – Twitter)

-- I can do commissions but it has to be on my terms (I’m not a full-time painter).
+- I can do commissions but it has to be on my terms.
 Contact me if you’re interested in a commisioned painting.